-From a chemicals management perspective, our products are required to be registered in accordance with regulatory requirements for many of the countries in which we operate, and sold in line with permit conditions, amongst other considerations.
+From a chemicals management perspective, our products are required to be registered in accordance with regulatory requirements for many of the countries in which we operate, and sold in line with permit conditions, among other considerations.
 This includes filing of REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) registrations for chemicals we produce or import into Europe, and chemical notifications for other regions, especially the United States, Canada and China, as well as South Korea, Taiwan and other Asian countries.
 South Africa is also in the process of localising international commitments on safe chemicals management in national regulations.
-This includes the adoption of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) through the Department of Employment and Labour's draft Hazardous Chemical Agents Regulations and anticipated changes to regulations regarding the phase-out and management of ozone-depleting substances in line with the Montreal Protocol.
+This includes the adoption of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) through the Department of Employment and Labour's draft Hazardous Chemical Agents Regulations.

-Although systems and processes are in place, monitored and improved upon, to ensure compliance with applicable laws and regulations applicable to Sasol and its obligations downstream in the value chain, we cannot assure you that we will be in compliance with all laws and regulations at all times.
+Although systems and processes are in place, monitored and improved upon, to ensure compliance with applicable laws and regulations applicable to Sasol and its obligations upstream and downstream in the value chain, we cannot assure you that we will be in compliance with all laws and regulations at all times.
 For example, non-compliance with environmental, health or safety laws may occur from system or human errors in monitoring our emissions of hazardous or toxic substances into the environment, such as the use of incorrect methodologies or defective or inappropriate measuring equipment, errors in manually capturing results, or other mistaken or unauthorised acts of our employees or service providers.

-Public opinion and awareness is growing and challenges are increasingly being raised on community and consumer health and safety associated with the manufacturing and use of chemicals and industries reliant on fossil fuels.
+Public opinion and awareness are growing and challenges are increasingly being raised on public health and safety associated with the manufacturing and use of chemicals and industries reliant on fossil fuels.
 Our manufacturing processes may utilise and result in the emission of or exposure to substances with potential health risks.
 We also manufacture products which may pose safety, health and environmental risks.
 Although we remain committed to apply a duty of care principle and implement measures to eliminate or mitigate associated potential risks, including through our commitment to the Responsible Care® programme and adoption of the GHS, we may be subject to liabilities as a result of the use or exposure to these materials or emissions.
 See "Item 4.B-Business overview-Regulation" for more detail.